borisdj/CsCodeExample/README.md

 **OOP** - Object Oriented Programming
 **SOLID** (object-oriented design) [SolidInPictures](https://lostechies.com/derickbailey/2009/02/11/solid-development-principles-in-motivational-pictures/)
 S: SRP - Single Responsibility Principle (a class should have only a single responsibility)
-O: OCP - Open/Closed Principle (software entities[classes, modules, functions..] should be open for extension, but closed for modification)
+O: OCP - Open/Closed Principle (software entities[class, function, etc] to be open for extension, but closed for modification)
 L: LSP - Liskov Substitution Principle (objects should be replaceable with instances of their subtypes without altering the correctness of program)
 I: ISP - Interface Segregation Principle (many client-specific interfaces are better than one general-purpose interface)
-D: DIP - Dependency Inversion Principle (one should 'Depend upon Abstractions'.
-Do not depend upon concretions, Dependency injection one method)
+D: DIP - Dependency Inversion Principle ('Depend upon Abstractions', not depend upon concretions, Dependency injection one method)